Saint Sidwell: Legend

-Sidwell was a Saxon Christian living in Exeterin the 8th century.
+Sidwell was a Saxon Christian living in Exeter in the 8th century.
 Her father was a wealthy landowner named Benna, who died leaving his daughter in the care of a cruel stepmother, who was jealous of her beauty and virtue and coveted her inheritance.

 Sidwell often left the city to bring food to the villagers working the fields outside the city walls.
 The Catalogus Sanctorum Pausantium in Anglia says she was beheaded by a couple of corn reapers, hired to do so by her stepmother.
 They cut off her head with a scythe, and where her head came to rest, water sprang up.
 A shaft of light shone over the site for three nights.
 She was buried at St Sidwells.
-The story bears a striking similarity to that of both Saint Urith and Saint Juthwara of Sherborne, her supposed sister.
+Her ghost was reputedly seen carrying her severed head and putting it back on her shoulders at the spot where she was later buried.
+The story bears a striking similarity to that of both Urith and Juthwara of Sherborne, her supposed sister.

 (The springs at St Sidwell's had existed since Roman times, and had been tapped for the needs of the city with the water piped via wooden aqueducts to supply the citadel.
 The fort was abandoned around the year 75 when the troops were relocated to Isca Augusta.)

 The spring became the Well of St Sidwell, near the corner of present-day Well Street and York Road.
 It was a place of pilgrimage in Anglo-Saxon and Norman England.
 It can now be found inside the building at Number 3, Well Street.

 Veneration

 The cultus of Sidwell has been active at Exeter from Anglo-Saxon times.
-Pilgrims were visiting her shrine by 1000, and their activity is mentioned both by John Leland and William Worcestre.
+Pilgrims were visiting her shrine by 1000, and their activity is mentioned both by John Leland and William Worcester.
 Sidwell's feast day is variously given as 31 July, 1 August or 2 August.

 The Church of St Sidwell, located just outside the site of Exeter's east gate, is still extant, though it was largely rebuilt after being bombed during the Second World War.
 One of the main streets in Exeter is Sidwell Street.

 A church at Laneast in Cornwall is dedicated to Sidwell.
 Here, too, is a holy well.